 “Absolutely not sir.
 I am honorable to a fault; loyal to a fault.
-It’s why I am in this mess.”
+That’s why I am in this mess.”

-Jack noticed fruits and vegetables hung in large baskets, and the cupboards were, in fact, well stocked.
-There was an island with seats on one end for four.
+Jack noticed fruits and vegetables hung in large baskets, and the cupboards were, in fact, well-stocked.
+There was an island with seats on one side for four.
 The refrigerator was large, like something you’d find in a restaurant, albeit neatly designed to fit flush against the blonde wood decor.

-He served a salad of arugula, mozzarella balls, and a touch of black pepper sprinkled with a raspberry vinaigrette, with a glass of Malbec wine from Mendoza, Argentina from the wine rack.
+He served a salad of arugula, mozzarella balls, and a touch of black pepper sprinkled with a raspberry vinaigrette, with a glass of Malbec wine from Mendoza, Argentina that he accessed from the wine rack.

 “By the way, I’m Colonel Max Burke, U.S. Marines, retired.”